 We are predators.

-And you think, oh, beans are a good source, etc., but they're nowhere near as bioavailable as meat.
+And you think, oh, beans are a good source, et cetera, but they're nowhere near as bioavailable as meat.

-And we're basically prior to any uh, let's say that civilization was 6,000 years old.
+And we're basically prior to any, let's say that civilization was 6,000 years old.

 We didn't cultivate.

-So, and this includes communications, includes space, uh includes the ability to put rockets into space.
+So and this includes communications, includes space, includes the ability to put rockets into space.

-Um, so Elon Musk and all of that stuff, you know, that'll peter out fairly quick because we're gonna end up having to rebuild civilization.
+So Elon Musk and all of that stuff, you know, that'll peter out fairly quick because we're going to end up having to rebuild civilization.

 We won't be able to afford extraneous things that don't actually put food on the table right away, that don't actually react to and help ward off the effects of the ice age right away.